 I give presentations from time to time at libraries or genealogy meetings.
 Three topics that I am currently presenting are:

 - Four Brick Walls and How They Were Solved

 - 10 Things You Need to Know About Genealogy Blogs

-After March, 2017 I will also have one additional presentation:
+After spring, 2017 I will also have two additional presentation: